 - Turn off the layer you have made the adjustments to so you can see the original.
 When you’re done, turn the layer back on.
 Now change the Blend Mode to Soft Light.
-You may have impacted the contrast when you were making your adjustments and changing the Blend Mode can help to bring balance.
+You may have impacted the contrast when you were making your adjustments.
+Changing the Blend Mode can help to bring balance.

 3. Use the Clone and Patch Tools

-These are good for removing sources of glare when the light is entering the camera from behind your subject.
+These are good ways to remove light glare from photos when the light is entering the camera from behind your subject.

 Being aware of the light and glare as you are taking photos is most important.
 Following the techniques I’ve outlined in this article will help you manage glare more effectively.

-At times camera glare and lens flare can be to your advantage.
+At times, camera glare and lens flare can be used to your advantage.
 Being knowledgeable of these techniques will help you make better use of it at the appropriate times.

 Carry a polarizer for each lens in your bag.
 Think about your angle of view in relation to the light source.
 Watch the light and its effect as you change positions.
 Attach a lens hood or use something else to shade the lens and at times try exposing for the highlights.